To get the best deal, compare multiple lenders and their offers before deciding

 Pros

-• provides financing options of up to 80% for non-residents from the EU, UK, Canada, and the USA, for the purchase of a second home
+• offers financing of up to 80% for non-residents from the EU, UK, Canada, and the USA when purchasing a second home

 • free life insurance